mindkomm/timmy/README.md

 * **Restrict to post types to prevent bloat**.
 If you want to use an image size just for one post type, you can define that.
 This will prevent bloating up your uploads folder with image sizes that are never used on the site.

 ### Limitations
 * We don’t know if Timmy works with images hosted on Content Delivery Networks (CDN).
 We haven’t looked into that yet and we don’t know if we ever will.
-Pull request welcome ;).
+Pull requests welcome ;).

 ## Getting Started/Preparations